 Even as courts and others contemplate its true nature, Wikipedia now finds itself in deeper waters for a page titled Asian News International vs. Wikimedia Foundation that records the developments in the ongoing case.
 The Division Bench saw the page and user discussion on it as an interference in court proceedings.

 On October 16, the Bench ordered the takedown of the page and discussion with regard to the Court’s observation, within 36 hours.
 However, Wikipedia is yet to comply with the order.
-ANI has already moved the Court with an application for contempt action against the online repository, initiating another round of litigation for the non-profit.
+ANI has already moved the Court with an application for contempt action against the online repository, initiating another round of litigation against the non-profit.